-\Diamond Symbol with white background denotes item that is PROHIBITED.
-0 0 Symbol with dark background denotes item that must be carried out.
+\otimes Symbol with white background denotes item that is PROHIBITED. • Symbol with dark background denotes item that must be carried out.

-• Carry out test running to confirm that no abnormality occurs after the installation.
+- Carry out test running to confirm that no abnormality occurs after the installation.
 Then, explain to user the operation, care and maintenance as stated in instructions.
-Please remind the customer to keep the operating instructions for future reference.
+Please remind the customer to keep the operating instructions for future reference. - This appliance is not intended for accessibility by the general public.